Oichkatzelesfrettschen/lites/README.md

 cmake --build build
 ```

 The optional `setup.sh` script installs a wide range of cross-compilers
 and emulators.
 It can be used to reproduce historical build setups, but
 it requires root privileges and network access.

+## Tooling

+This repository ships `.clang-format`, `.clang-tidy` and a basic
+`pre-commit` configuration.
+Running `pre-commit install` will ensure that
+new patches are automatically formatted and checked with `clang-tidy`.

 Additional notes are kept in [`docs/`](docs/).